HaiderAliFarooq/Soar_tasks/README.md

     - Appium Server

 # Logical and security test report:
-- The bug report containing the logical and security related vunlerabilities is furnished in the word document named **Soar - Security and Logical Vulnerabilies**
+- The bug report containing the logical and security related vulnerabilities are furnished in the word document named **Soar - Security and Logical Vulnerabilies**

 # Performance Testing:
 ## Task 1: